 If you haven’t been to CVNP, it’s an easy drive from Dayton and a great way to celebrate Ohio’s natural beauty and the 100th anniversary of the National Park Service.

-A girlfriend and I recently spent a day and a half hiking and walking almost 14 miles in and near the park.
-Here are the highlights from our weekend adventure:
+In the fall of 2018, a girlfriend and I spent a day and a half hiking and walking almost 14 miles in and near the park.
+Here is a lookback at the highlights from our weekend adventure:

 1) BRANDYWINE FALLS: A roar of water cascading 65 feet into a gorge is among the most popular features in the park.
 The falls is open each day from dawn to dusk.
 A boardwalk lets you get closer to the falls.
 Expect to feel the spray.
 The falls is located at 8176 Brandwine Road, Sagamore Hills Twp., Ohio.